 However, doctors don’t compare themselves to average Americans.
 Doctors compare themselves to other doctors.
 Want to start feeling richer?
 Drive through a blue-collar part of town.
 Better yet, go live in the blue-collar neighborhood.
 Send your kids to a public school where half the students get free lunches and can’t afford to go to Hawaii for spring break.

 Keeping up with the Joneses works both ways.
-If everyone in your new neighborhood drives a beat up car with at least 100,000 miles on it, you’ll feel embarrassed driving your leased Mercedes.
+If everyone in your new neighborhood drives a beat-up car with at least 100,000 miles on it, you’ll feel embarrassed driving your newly leased Mercedes.

 See?
 Comparing yourself to others can really mess with your head.

-The point of this post isn’t to make you feel bad for being fortunate.
-Far from it.
-I had two objectives: 1) give you some actual numbers on how rich doctors are.
-And 2) encourage you to ignore everyone else and focus on you.
+The point of this post isn’t to make you feel bad for being fortunate, far from it.
+Instead, I had two objectives: 1) give you some actual numbers on how rich doctors are.
+And 2) encourage you to ignore everyone else and focus on yourself.

 Don’t worry about everyone else around you.
-Focus on you, your goals, and what’s most important to you, and you will be able to live your richest life.
+Instead, focus on you, your goals, and what’s most important to you, and you will be able to live your richest life.